 If unprocessed meat is better for cats than ‘meat meal,’ does this mean that an uncooked diet would be optimum?
 Wild cats eat a raw diet, so it seems like the most natural option to feed your pet.

-According to this study on Sage, a raw meat diet is highly digestible for cats.
+According to Sage, a raw meat diet is highly digestible for cats.
 Many owners also claim that their cat’s poop is less smelly on a raw diet.
-Though raw food is digestible for cats, there are some potential dangers to be aware of:
+Though raw food is digestible for cats, there are some dangers to be aware of:

 - Raw meat diets have been linked to fat deficiencies (total fat and essential fatty acids)